wpilibsuite/allwpilib/ntcore/doc/time-sync-protocol.md

 ## Optional Protocol Extensions

 Clients may publish statistics to NetworkTables.
-If they do, they shall publish to a key that is globally unique per participant in the Time Synchronization network.
-If a client implements this, it shall provide the following publishers:
+If they do, they shall publish a NetworkTables topic to a key that is globally unique per participant in the Time Synchronization network.
+If a client implements this, it shall provide at minimum the following fields:

 | Key | Type | Notes |
 | ------ | ------ | ---- |